Sigma AF 18-200mm f/3.5-6.3 DC - Review / Lab Test Report - Analysis

 Page 2 of 2

-A major weakness of most long range zoom lenses is the level of distortions and
+A major weakness of most long range zoom lenses is the level of distortion and

 the Sigma is no exception.
 At 18mm the lens produces a rather extreme degree

-of barrel distortions changing to pronounced pincushion distortions from 35mm
+of barrel distortion changing to pronounced pincushion distortion from 35mm

 The chart above has a real-world size of about 120x80cm.

 Typical for most reduced image circle lenses the Sigma produces quite strong

 vignetting.
 At 18mm the vignetting exceeds 1.2EV so stopping down to ~f/5.6

 is generally a good idea here.
 The problem isn't quite as pronounced at